KrisPett/chaincuet-wiki/docs/utils/python.md

   offers various functions for working with files and directories, managing processes, accessing environment variables, and more.
 The os module serves as a bridge between Python and the underlying operating system, allowing you to perform system-related tasks.
+- **shutil** -> 'shell utilities' is a Python module for file and directory operations.
+It provides functions for tasks like copying, moving, and removing files and directories.
+It simplifies common file system operations in Python.
 - **string** -> The string library in Python is a built-in module that provides various utility functions and constants for working with strings.
 It offers a collection of helpful tools for string manipulation, formatting, and processing.
 - **re** -> Is a built-in module in Python that provides support for regular expressions (regex).